 Point Scale

-ole Homeland Security Proje
+Dispersion of Eligi ble Homeland Security Proje cts

 5 4 3 2 0

 History of Homeland Security Award Applicant has never, or received a Homeland Security Grant > 4 years ago.
-Applicant received a Homeland Security Award > 3 years ago. within the last 2 years.
+Applicant received a Homeland Security Award > 3 years ago.
+Applicant received a Homeland Security Award within the last 2 years.
 Applicant received a Homeland Security Award last year.

 Identifie ed Funding Priorities

 5 4 3 2 0

 THIRA/SPR Project supports a statewide priority funding area identified by the SAC.
 The funding area is also identified as a high priority locally.
 See jurisdictions SPR.
 Project supports a statewide priority funding area identified by the SAC.
 Project supports a funding area identified as a local priority.
 See jurisdicitons SPR.
-Project not identified as a priority at the state or localevel.
+Project not identified as a priority at the state or local level.

 10 8 4 2 0

 Locally Identified Gap Through multiple training, exercises, real event, or needs assessments (other than SPR) the entity identified this project as a priority.
 Documentation is available in the form of AAR/IPs, assessment results, or equivalent documentation.
 Through training, exercising, real event, or needs assessment (other than SPR) the entity identified this project as a priority.
 Documentation is available in the form of an AAR/IP, assessment results, or equivalent documentation.
 Through training, exercising, real event, or needs assessment (other than SPR) the entity identified this project as a priority.
 Documentation is not available.
 No locally identified Gap identified

-Point Scale

-Project Sust ainment & Milestones 2 0

-Sustainment Plan Detailed maintenance, support and sustainment plan has been developed and is likely to be implemented without using future State Homeland Security Program grant funding Maintenance, support and sustainment plan has been developed and is likely to be implemented but may require State Homeland Security Program grant funds Maintenance, support and sustainment plan is limited.
-Maintenance, support and May require State sustainment plan is not Homeland Security Program addressed grant funds.

-10 8 4 2 0

-Milestones Milestones are clearly described and account for most of the project activities to be achieved within the period of performace and have a measureable outcome for the project arrative & Project Description Score 0 -10 Milestones are described and account for some of the project activities to be achieved within the period are vague. of performace and outcome is vague

-Costs Are the project costs reasonable, necessary, allowable a and the project appears to b e cost effective given the budget and project description

-Score 0 -15 Score 0-7
+Project S ustainment & Milestones 3 2 0 Sustainment Plan Detailed maintenance, support and sustainment plan has been developed and is likely to be implemented without using future State Homeland Security Program grant funding Maintenance, support and sustainment plan has been developed and is likely to be implemented but may require State Homeland Security Program grant funds Maintenance, support and sustainment plan is limited.
+Maintenar 10 8 4 2 0 Ailestones Milestones are clearly described and account for all project activities, can be realistically be achieved within the period of performance, and have a detailed measurable outcome for the project Core Capability Milestones are clearly described and account for most of the project activities to be achieved within the period of performace and have a measureable outcome for the project achieved within the period are vague. of performace and outcome is vague s and outcome Costs Are the project costs reasonable, necessary, allowab Score 0 -10 oject descriptio osts Score 0 -10 be cost effective given the budget and pr oject descriptio Costs Are the project costs reasonable, necessary, allowab Score 0 -15 Regular Project Score 0 -10

-Regular Project Standard Equipment Projects

-Vision How well did the applicant describe a strong vision to prevent, protect, or reduce the impact to community population from terrorism or catasrophic events with this project or Standard Equipment (SCBA, hand held radios, PPE, etc) How well did the applicant describe the vision to prevent, protect, or reduce the impact to community population from terrorism or catastrophic events with this project (Projects falling within the category of Standard Equipment are still eligible to recieve funding, but are

-considered a lower priority for funding)